hippohaslam/office-booking-copy/README.md

 # Hippo Desk Booking

-This is a hippo internal project to manage desk and car park bookings in the office.
+This is a Hippo internal project to manage desk and car park bookings in the office.

 ## Contributing
 All Hippos are welcome and encouraged to contribute to this repo, either with raising features, bugs or even contributing code.